SolitudeRA/LOL-eSports-Streaming-Handbook/README.md

 ### Creator Suite Replay / League Director

 Tools for staging and recording videos from League of Legends replays.
 You can use them for shooting scenery shot before the match begins or highlights in game.
-Creator Suite Replay is developed by SkinSpotlights(recommend)，League Director is developed by Riot.
+Creator Suite Replay is developed by SkinSpotlights，League Director is developed by Riot(recommend).

 [Creator Suite Replay](https://github.com/SkinSpotlights/CreatorSuite-ReplayAPI/releases)